 Lighting and street faults can again be put direct into the council website.
 However the lighting fault advised by Anne Rodger at the last meeting should now be fixed however I have still to check progress.

-The council new line painting vehicle has almost arrived.
+The council new line painting vehicle has almost arrived”

 Outwith Cllr Blair’s update:

-Sadly Anne identified that the street light had not been fixed but welcomes Cllr Blair’s input.
+Unfortunately AR identified that the street light had not been fixed but welcomes Cllr Blair’s input. – Mark Borland agreed to contact ABC Roads and Lighting faults to report the damaged streetlight at the foot of Strone Brae.
+UPDATE: This has been reported and is logged with ABC reference number: 250409-000595 and their inspector has programmed a repair to be carried out.
+No date was provided on the response email.

 DN identified that the team of A&BC Road Staff did an excellent job of repairing potholes and the crumbling road verge throughout Clachaig and beyond on the B836.
 A big thank you for the good work with the materials they had to work with.